equinix/terraform-provider-equinix/docs/resources/equinix_fabric_cloud_router.md

 page_title: "equinix_fabric_gateway Resource - terraform-provider-equinix"
 subcategory: ""
 description: |-
-  Fabric V4 API compatible resource allows creation and management of Equinix Fabric Gateway ~> Note Equinix Fabric v4 resources and datasources are currently in Beta.
+  Fabric V4 API compatible resource allows creation and management of Equinix Fabric Cloud Router ~> Note Equinix Fabric v4 resources and datasources are currently in Beta.
 The interfaces related to equinix_fabric_ resources and datasources may change ahead of general availability.
 Please, do not hesitate to report any problems that you experience by opening a new issue https://github.com/equinix/terraform-provider-equinix/issues/new?template=bug.md
 ---

 # equinix_fabric_gateway (Resource)

-Fabric V4 API compatible resource allows creation and management of Equinix Fabric Gateway
+Fabric V4 API compatible resource allows creation and management of Equinix Fabric Cloud Router

 ~> **Note** Equinix Fabric v4 resources and datasources are currently in Beta.
 The interfaces related to `equinix_fabric_` resources and datasources may change ahead of general availability.
 Please, do not hesitate to report any problems that you experience by opening a new [issue](https://github.com/equinix/terraform-provider-equinix/issues/new?template=bug.md)